Maelaf/Maelaf/README.md

 ### Hi there 👋
-I'm Maelaf, a fresh graduate and a junior data engineer with various data engineering and machine learning projects under my belt and Open for work.
+I'm Maelaf, a data engineer with various data engineering and machine learning projects under my belt and Open for work.